Restaurants in Loggia

 Sicilian€€loggia

-Bisso Bistrot at the Quattro Canti crossroads in Palermo is a former Casa del Libro bookshop turned communal-table bistro for Sicilian classics, no reservations, queues most nights.
+Bisso Bistrot at the Quattro Canti crossroads in Palermo is a former Casa del Libro bookshop turned communal-table bistro for Sicilian classics.

 Signature: Pasta alla Norma, Caponata, Involtini di melanzane